-In an attempt to gain some extra rest time (and avoid traveling on buses prone to mechanical breakdowns and faulty heating), during a grueling and cold "Winter Dance Party" tour in early 1959, Holly chartered a private plane to fly himself and two band members to Fargo, North Dakota immediately after their
+In an attempt to gain some extra rest time and avoid traveling on buses prone to mechanical breakdowns and faulty heating, during a grueling and cold "Winter Dance Party" tour in early 1959, Holly chartered a private plane to fly himself and two band members to Fargo, North Dakota immediately after their

 The airplane, chartered through Dwyer's Flying Service in Clear Lake, Iowa, had no name.
 Its only designation was its wing registration number, N3794N.
 How the rumor that its name was American Pie (thus providing Don McLean the title for his song) started circulating is unknown, but it is undeniably false.
 As Don McLean himself said in 1999: "The growing urban legend that 'American Pie' was the name of Buddy Holly’s plane the night it crashed, killing him, Ritchie Valens and the Big Bopper, is equally untrue.
 I created the term."

 (Another rumor regarding the title, that it was chosen because McLean once dated a Miss America contestant, appears to be equally spurious.)

-Addendum: Over the years, the list of people who "gave up a seat" on this ill-fated flight has grown significantly.
+Over the years, the list of people who "gave up a seat" on this ill-fated flight has grown significantly.
 Although Buddy Holly initially may have asked around to find other tour members willing to share the cost of chartering a plane (as Dion DiMucci claims), the only persons who committed to fly on it with Holly were his two fellow band members, Tommy Allsup and Waylon Jennings.

 Finally, just as Allsup was about to leave the Surf City ballroom for the airport, he gave in and agreed to flip a coin with Valens for a spot on the airplane.
 (Unlike the way this scene is depicted in the Ritchie Valens film biography La Bamba, Holly did not charter a plane for "headliners only" or arrange the last-minute coin toss between Valens and Allsup, nor did that coin toss take place outside in a snowfall just as the plane was boarding.)
 Valens won the coin toss, and Allsup stayed behind to ride the bus to the next destination.
 Thus Waylon Jennings and Tommy Allsup were the only two persons who truly "gave up a seat" on Buddy Holly's final flight.